-HACCP (Hazards Analysis and Critical Control Points) is a food safety system that seeks to identify hazards and apply control measures.
-HACCP is proactive versus reactive meaning that it seeks to prevent hazards from occurring in end products.
-A HACCP system generally includes a sound foundation of good manufacturing (or retail) practices, a hazards analysis, and critical control points.
-These items are extensively monitored to prove the safety of a food product.
-Finally, the system is both verified (are you doing what you say you do?) and validated (are you doing the right thing?).
+The HACCP food safety system is proactive versus reactive meaning it seeks to prevent hazards from occurring in foods.
+HACCP requires a sound foundation of good manufacturing (or retail) practices, a hazards analysis, and critical control points.
+These programs are extensively monitored to prove the safety of a food product and demonstrate implementation.
+Finally, HACCP requires system verification (are you doing what you say you do?) and validation (are you doing the correct thing?).

 Most of the “guru” website is devoted to HACCP and the science behind HACCP decisions.
 For those in the food industry, learning HACCP is vital to their profession.
 It is like doing business in another country.
 If you don’t speak the language, you are at a disadvantage.